rasenshuriken12/Movie_Recommender_System/README.md

 ## 📌 Overview

-A content-based Movie Recommender System analyzes movie metadata (genres, keywords, cast, crew) to find and suggest films similar to a user's selected movie.
+A content-based Movie Recommender System that analyzes movie metadata (genres, keywords, cast, crew) to find and suggest films similar to a user's selected movie.
 It uses **cosine similarity** on text data processed through **Count Vectorization** to compute movie similarities.

 ---